Welcome to The Gnostic Key

 How Access Works

 TGK uses a tiered membership model.
 Most investigative and introductory content is free.
-Deeper series and community writing access require a paid membership.
+Deeper series and community participation require a paid membership.
 Here is what each tier means.

 Free

 No account required.
-Free content includes pillar landings, the central glossary, introductory episodes across several series, the Iran rapid-response investigation, the Zoë Speaks editorial column, and all Vault primary source texts.
+Free content includes pillar landings, the central glossary, introductory episodes across several series, the Iran rapid-response investigation, selected Zoë Speaks columns, and all Vault primary source texts.
 A significant portion of TGK is open to anyone.

 Verified (free account with verified email)

 Some content requires a free account with a verified email address.
 This is not a payment tier.
 It exists to protect certain areas from automated access and to establish a baseline of accountability in community spaces.
+Verified accounts can read community threads but cannot post or reply.
 Create a free account here.

 Initiate (£5/month or £50/year)

 Paid membership.
-Initiates access Season I content across all paid series and can reply to threads in TGK Community.
+Initiates unlock paid access from Episode 3 onwards, full access to the Zoë Speaks archive, and can both create and reply to threads in TGK Community.
+On the first successful paid upgrade to Initiate, the account receives a one-time welcome bonus of 10 Keys.
 This is the entry point for readers who want to go deeper and participate in structured community discussion.

 Adept (coming soon)